instantcommerce/instant-sdk-examples/README.md

 Read our [documentation about installing, running, and, authenticating the SDK CLI.](https://docs.instantcommerce.io/developer-documentation/getting-started/start#installing-dependencies)

+If you use the `instant-sdk-example` project as a starting point, rename "your-organization" in the `instant.config.json` to your organization slug.

 ## Tailwind config

 The tailwind config in this example project is a close representation of the variables we use in our storefront.
 These are subject to change in the storefront.